 It is defined as the information available outside from the organization.
 These sources of secondary information may be free or paid.

-For example: Census data from the government can be accessed by the firms at free of cost and help in understanding the demographics of the consumer in given territory.
+For example Census data from the government can be accessed by the firms at free of cost and help in understanding the demographics of the consumer in a given territory.
 There are various forms of external secondary data.

 Government Secondary data